-Your #1 resource to stay updated on bridge improvement projects to support Greater Reading.
+Your #1 resource to stay updated on bridge and major road projects improvement projects to support Greater Reading.

-The expansion and rehabilitation efforts of the Reading Bridges will upgrade and modernize Greater Reading’s bridge infrastructure.
+The expansion and rehabilitation efforts of the bridges will upgrade and modernize Greater Reading’s bridge infrastructure.
 The project will ensure safe and efficient travel on the area’s four main bridges.
+222 North #1 priority along with 422 West Shore Bypass project are key to our economic vibrancy and quality of life.
 From the latest news and updates, to detours and traffic patterns, to commuter services, we are here to help you navigate through the upcoming construction projects.
 Learn more about us.

 Motorists can check conditions on more than 40,000 roadway miles by visiting www.511PA.com.
 511PA, which is free and available 24 hours a day, provides traffic delay warnings, weather forecasts, traffic speed information and access to more than 770 traffic cameras.